leanprover/theorem_proving_in_lean4/type_classes.md

 ```

-BUGBUG: Why don't we also need to say a is inhabited?
-Conversely, how is `a` even "defined"
+Note that `a` does not have to be inhabited or even defined here
+because it isn't used so it becomes a place holder for any input.
+It
-in this expression?
-Is it implicitly defined because it is a single letter???
-Where do we
+doesn't need to be defined because it is using a single letter name
-say in these docs that single letters can be implicitly defined?
+which Lean will "implicitly define" for us.

 Note the underscore (_) above is an [implicit
 argument](dependent_type_theory.html#implicit_arguments) which the can